yinxiangshi/SMAPI/docs/mod-build-config.md

 _[Game path](#game-path)_ above.

 ## Release notes
+### 2.0.3 alpha
+* Added support for Stardew Valley 1.3.
+* Added support for unit test projects.

+### 2.0.2
+* Fixed compatibility issue on Linux.

+### 2.0.1
+* Fixed mod deploy failing to create subfolders if they don't already exist.

 ### 2.0
 * Added: mods are now copied into the `Mods` folder automatically (configurable).
 * Added: release zips are now created automatically in your build output folder (configurable).